Never Eat Alone and Other Secrets to Success, One Relationship at a Time

 Praise for Never Eat Alone

 Your network is your net worth.
 This book shows you how to add to your personal bottom line with better networking and bigger relationships…Buy this book!

 – Tim Sanders, author of Love Is The Kill App

 I’ve seen Keith Ferrazzi in action and he is a master at building relationships and networking to further the interests of an enterprise.
 He’s sharing his playbook for those who want to learn the secrets to this important executive art.

 – Dr. Klaus Kleinfeld, CEO, Alcoa

-A business book that reads like a story - filled with personal triumphs and examples that leave no doubt in the reader that success in anything is build on meaningful relationships.
+A business book that reads like a story - filled with personal triumphs and examples that leave no doubt in the reader that success in anything is built on meaningful relationships.

-– James H. Quigley, CEO, Deloite & Touche USA LLP
+– James H. Quigley, CEO, Deloitte & Touche USA LLP